 (iii) has a material adverse change to its credit rating or credit worthiness during the term of the Transportation Agreement and does not provide Service Provider with additional financial security as reasonably required to reflect this change in circumstance,

-subject to providing at least 7 Days written notice to the User, refuse to provide or suspend the provision of the Firm Service, without liability to the User
+subject to providing at least 7 Days written notice to the User, refuse to provide or suspend the provision of the Long Term Firm Service, without liability to the User

 Nominations

-3 The User must give to Service Provider, at least 3 Days before the beginning of each Month, a completed Nomination for the Firm Service for each day of the Month about to commence.
+3 For a Long Term Firm Service, the User must give to Service Provider, at least 3 Days before the beginning of each Month, a completed Nomination for the applicable Firm Service for each day of the Month about to commence.
 If the User fails to provide such a Nomination by this time then its Nomination for each Day it has failed to give a Nomination will be deemed to be zero GJ.

 4 The User may revise its Nomination: